 What is MLeap?

 MLeap is a common serialization format and execution engine for machine learning pipelines.
 It supports Spark, Scikit-learn and Tensorflow for training pipelines and exporting them to an MLeap Bundle.
-Serialized pipelines (bundles) can be deserialized back into Spark, Scikit-learn, TensorFlow graphs, or an MLeap pipeline for use in a scoring engine (API Servers).
+Serialized pipelines (bundles) can be deserialized back into Spark for batch-mode scoring or the MLeap runtime to power realtime API services.

 Many companies that use Spark and Scikit-learn have a difficult time deploying their research ML/data pipelines models to production API services.
 Even using Tensorflow can be difficult to set these services up if a company does not wish to use Python in their API stack or does not use Google ML Cloud.
 MLeap provides simple interfaces to execute entire ML pipelines, from feature transformers to classifiers, regressions, clustering algorithms, and neural networks.